dlt-hub/.github/profile/README.md

 Companies have an idealized vision of how data engineers work, as well.
 Observationally data enginners spend 50% of their time fixing broken data pipelines.
 Negative engineering is usually not done in data.
 Negative data engineering is when engineers write defensive code to make sure the positive code actually runs.
 Negative engineering is characterized by needing to anticipate this infinity of possible failures.

-We have built a framework for negative data engineering.
+By leveraging past experiences, we created a simple framework for resilient pipelines.
 We are in the early innings of having of some of our data engineering friends testing it.

  ---